Background

 B.K. eventually decided that she wanted to end her life.
 In late 2004, she asked the Federal Institute for Drugs and Medical Devices for a lethal dose of medication with which she could end her life at home.

 Her wish was not granted.
-The Federal Institute said that, under German drugs law, medicine could not be provided to help a person to end their life.
+The Federal Institute said that, under German drugs law, medicine could not be provided to help a person end their life.

 Several months later, B.K. and Ulrich travelled from their home in Germany to Switzerland.
 The journey took ten hours and B.K. had to travel lying on her back on a stretcher.